Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems: Abstract

 \section{Abstract}

-We study the following capacitated assignment problem under a budget constraint.
-Assume there are $L$ bins and $P$ items.
-Bin $l$ has a utilization cost $c_l$ and an $n_l$-dimensional capacity vector for some positive integer $n_l$.
-Item $p$ has an $n_l$-dimensional binary weight vector $r_{lp}$ with consecutive $1$s .
-Assigning item $p$ to bin $l$ yields an amount of reward $v_{lp}$ and a cost $c_{lp}$.
-The objective is to maximize the total rewards by designing an assignment such that (i) no bin’s capacity is violated (entry-wise) by the total weights of assigned items; (ii) item $p$ can be assigned to at most $\rho_p$ open (i.e., utilized) bins and at most once for each bin ($\rho:=\min_{i}\rho_i$); (iii) the overall costs do not exceed a total budget constraint $B$.
+Motivated by a transit line planning problem in transportation systems, we investigate the following capacitated assignment problem under a budget constraint.
+Our model involves $L$ bins and $P$ items.
+Each bin $l$ has a utilization cost $c_l$ and an $n_l$-dimensional capacity vector.
+Each item $p$ has an $n_l$-dimensional binary weight vector $r_{lp}$, where the $1$s in $r_{lp}$ (if any) appear in consecutive positions, and its assignment to bin $l$ yields a reward $v_{lp}$.
+The objective is to maximize total rewards through an assignment that satisfies three constraints: (i) the total weights of assigned items do not violate any bin's capacity; (ii) each item is assigned to at most one open bin; and (iii) the overall utilization costs remain within a total budget $B$.

-We present randomized rounding algorithms and state a hardness result.
-Finally, we show how to apply our framework to an assignment problem related to transportation systems with the corresponding models, numerical experiments based on real-world data, and improvements on previous work.